ralphbean/moksha-pyramid-activity-graph/README.rst

 Running the Hub alongside pserve
 --------------------------------

-The ``moksha-hub`` command will start up and begin handling your zeromq messages.
-It also houses a small websocket server that the ``moksha_socket`` will try to connect to.
+When the ``moksha-hub`` process starts up, it will begin handling your messages.
+It also houses a small websocket server that the ``moksha_socket`` will try to connect back to.

-Open up *two* terminals, activate your virtualenv in both with ``workon tutorial``.
+Open up *two* terminals and activate your virtualenv in both with ``workon tutorial``.
 In one of them, run::

     $ moksha-hub -v hub-config.ini